 Find out fascinating facts and interesting tidbits about cookies and the ingredients found in them in our series “Inside the Dough.”
-The popularity of the apple in America, and across the world, has as much to do with its versatility as it does with its place in modern life, writes Brian Good.
+These apple facts dive into the versatility of America’s favorite fruit.

 The apple has staked its rightful claim as America’s favorite fruit.
 With its iconic slightly heart-like shape, signature stem, and smooth, rosy skin, the apple has earned a place not just in our kitchens but in every aspect of our lives.

 According to the U.S. Apple Association, the more than 5,000 apple producers operating in America today grow more than 240 million bushels (approximately 30 billion!) of apples a year, feeding an industry worth more than $15 billion.
 How ’bout them apples?!

 With more than 7,500 different types of apples in existence around the world, and more than 100 types grown in the U.S., there’s a perfect apple out there for every set of taste buds.
 But what we look for in our apples as a nation is changing.

 For more than five decades, Red Delicious apples were the most widely grown and consumed apple in the industry.
 But Reds reign no more.

 In late 2018, the Red Delicious officially lost its crown.
 With Americans seeking greater variety in their apples — sour notes, floral flavors, different textures — the traditional Red Delicious began to slip.
 In its place rose the glorious Gala, an uber-crisp, creamy yellow apple with a mild sweet flavor and aroma containing hints of vanilla.

 Following the Gala and second-place Red Delicious, the Honeycrisp, Granny Smith, and Fuji fill out America’s top five favorite apple varieties, comprising more than two-thirds of all apples sold in the country annually.